isabella232/journeys.en/help/using/building-journeys/journeyaction.md

 Prior to using the push activity, your mobile app needs to be configured along with Campaign Standard to send push notifications.
 Use this [article](https://helpx.adobe.com/campaign/kb/integrate-mobile-sdk.html) to take the necessary implementation steps for mobile.

-First, you need to choose a mobile app from the drop-down list and a transactional messaging template.
+First, you need to choose a mobile app from the drop-down list and a transactional message.
 See [Actions](../building-journeys/journeyaction.md#concept_hbj_hrt_52b).

 ![](../assets/journey62bis.png)